 The air barrier and vapor barrier must be properly installed, according to the rules of the art, for the envelope to be effective and function as an integrated assembly.

 The goal is to ensure the thermal comfort of the occupants and prevent the formation of mold, condensation and rotting of the wood structure.

 Building envelope and thermal resistance

-At the time of construction, it must be ensured that the components that form the building envelope have the adequate thermal resistance stipulated in the current Quebec Energy Code.
+During construction, make sure that the components that make up the building envelope have the adequate thermal resistance stipulated in the Quebec Energy Code in force.

 A building engineer must be consulted in order to calculate the total thermal resistance of the exterior wall components and to ensure that condensation (dew point) does not occur in the wooden structure of the exterior walls.

 This is to prevent rotting of the structure and the formation of molds and the problems associated with them, such as carpenter ants, infiltration of air or water by the rotten structure, the smell of mold and rotting. etc.

 - Using an infrared camera (thermography), we detect the problematic points with respect to the insulation in the external envelope of the building (the points of thermal losses in the envelope).